 The quartet made its live debut in March 1979; that summer, the B-52's became the darlings of the New York scene thanks to their breakthrough hit "Rock Lobster," and their success paved the way for Pylon to make their own Big Apple debut, with Philadelphia and Boston appearances following before the school year resumed.
-Pylon's debut single, "Cool," appeared on the dB label in early 1980, earning strong critical notices and emerging as a major underground dance hit; that summer, they issued their debut LP Gyrate, also opening for the B-52's in New York's Central Park.
+Pylon's debut single, "Cool," appeared on the dB's label in early 1980, earning strong critical notices and emerging as a major underground dance hit; that summer, they issued their debut LP, Gyrate, and also opened for the B-52's in New York's Central Park.
 Pylon toured regularly leading up to -- and in the wake of -- their sophomore effort, 1983's Chomp, but dissatisfied with the finished LP, and also disheartened by an abortive tour in support of U2, the band dissolved.

 In the group's absence, Athens emerged as the nexus of the American underground, thanks largely to the snowballing success of R.E.M., who regularly cited Pylon as a major influence on their music; in fact, when in 1987 Rolling Stone named R.E.M.
 "America's Best Band," drummer Bill Berry argued the honor actually belonged to Pylon, even though the group had disbanded four years earlier.
 Their posthumous recognition, in tandem with the impending release of dB's Hits compilation, convinced Pylon to re-form in 1988 after the band opened for R.E.M. on their Green tour.